geo4web-testbed/topic2/Task 1/README.md

 - 	user-management: authoritative accounts may edit information directly, citizen/user accounts may suggest edits which affect the data only when approved by data owners.
 	No account is needed to read/download data.
 Data owners can only edit data they own.
 - 	two-tier tagging system:
-	‘authoritative’ tags can only be managed by the dataset’s owner.
-	‘Community’ tags can be edited by anyone.
+	â€˜authoritativeâ€™ tags can only be managed by the datasetâ€™s owner. â€˜Communityâ€™ tags can be edited by anyone.
 	The latter are meant as a means for users to match their ontology to that of the data owner.
 	Users should be able to search through both sets of tags.
 - a mechanism through which citizens/users can report errors and suggest changes/update to the data.